twooclock/BetterBankStatements/README.md

  What's this?
  -------------
- It's an utility that uses xsl to transform all bank sttements (camt 053 iso20022 xml files) in a folder to one html document.
+ It's an utility that uses xsl to transform bank statements (camt 053 iso20022 xml files) into one html document.

  Why this?